CLUB-READY, BASS HEAVY, MELODIC VIDEO GAME REMIXES #BASS #EDM #VGM #TRANCE #DUBSTEP

 My early days in production and DJing were self-taught.
 Because I started this journey before everyone and their mother was a DJ, I had some decent-ish success, being able to travel and do gigs in a few other states and countries.
 I also DJ’d at a club called LUSH for 3 years in Minneapolis and boy, was that some fun stuff.

 I began doing collabs with as many people as I could (among them were Euphoric Nation, and Table 18) and getting connected in the Minneapolis EDM scene like never before.
-I was able to do so many gigs and open up for some cool people like Judah, Sunny Lax, Genix, and Ashley Wallbridge (although, he never showed up that night because he missed his flight, so I was the headliner? lol).
+I was able to do so many gigs and open up for some heroes of mine like Judah, Sunny Lax, Genix, and Ashley Wallbridge.
 I fostered connections I had with my friends Daniel Davis (1/2 of the group Fatum), Myon, Profetik, and Shahin and Neel from Elevven to receive further training on production, and my sound improved immensely.
 I owe these guys a lot and I love them dearly, whether they know it or not.

 After Soul Dreamer got played on ABGT, I received a message from Jerry Tebbs, AKA Table 18, who was wanting to collab and I took him up on the offer.
 We quickly realized how good of friends we were, and he invited me to stay with him in China after ABGT 300 (he was an english teacher in Guangzhou at the time).
 It was in Guangzhou on Rainbow Court near Clifford Wonderland that we formed the duo Wæde Wätts, which is a more underground sound from the Video Game Remixes and weirdness of Theølogy.
 The great part about teaming up with Jerry is that he allowed me to keep my solo identity (unlike previous groups I’ve been in 🙄), and I encouraged him to keep his.
 Thus, I have to mention Wæde Wätts because our group is just as much Theølogy as it is Table 18 as it is Wæde Wätts (we are kind of like the Trinity if you will 😉).

-Because of the freedom I’m allowed to pursue the Theølogy sound (I word it this way because, again, in previous groups I have received ultimatums to ditch my solo project), I had this idea one day to make Trance at 90-100BPM that encompasses the freedom in structure of future beats, but has the sound design and powerful percussion of trance.
+Because of this freedom I’m allowed to pursue the Theølogy sound (I word it this way because, again, in previous groups I have received ultimatums to ditch my solo project), I had this idea one day to make Trance at 90-100BPM that encompasses the freedom in structure of future beats, but has the sound design and powerful percussion of trance.
 Future Trance is the genre I am pioneering, and I am the only one in the world that I know of who is making it.
+Rezz makes similar music, but mine has more elements of trance to it.
+The best example I could give of this genre is my "Whisper and Mantra" remix from Secret of Mana.
 You can find out more on the “Music” page on this website.

 Lastly, my musical ethic is summed up in the character of Peyton Sawyer, the character on One Tree Hill.
 As music lover, Peyton is musical integrity personified.
 In the series, she took an internship at a record label in LA, and she quickly realized it was just about making money, not keeping the actual art as the most important part.
 There is a scene in the show where she quits this internship, and the words she says are so powerful that they are literally giving me goosebumps thinking about them as I type this: “You were wrong yesterday when you said the kids in the clubs were just there for decadence.
 I think it’s more like romance and hope and inspiration, and that feeling that you get when other human beings pick up basic instruments and make sense of your world.
 And the day that I think it’s just about making money is gonna be the day that I’ve betrayed everything I believe in about music and life and myself.”
 The reason I make music is to touch people’s lives.
 I want to genuinely make the world a better place.
 That is why I donate 50% of my profits (after Keep the lights on costs) every year to mental health charities.
 In the wake of losing Avicii, Pierce Fulton, i_o and more, it is an extremely relevant cause to my heart.
 I have even been in such a place in my life where I didn’t think life was worth living.
 Thankfully, I was spared, and now it is my mission to use EDM for GOOD and spread awareness of de-stigmatizing mental health care.